-There had been a lot of buzz about giant global online retailer Amazon coming and operating in Singapore, with great hype since the tech giant broke official news of entering the SEA market, verified with massive employment ads employing for a Singapore-based regional headquarters over a year ago.
+There had been a lot of buzz about giant global online retailer Amazon coming and operating in Singapore, with great hype since the tech giant broke official news of entering the SEA market.
+Amazon’s intent was largely verified with massive employment ads employing for a Singapore-based regional headquarters over a year ago.
 Following a line of delays from the initially targeted Q1 2017 launch date, Amazon launched their Prime Now service today with a bang.

 Amazon in Singapore, a first

 Amazon long had a strong presence in the US, Europe and Japan.
 Singapore is Amazon’s first market in South East Asia.
 The presence of more tech savvy users in Singapore makes the tiny island city state a prime candidate for online-retail.
-This is complemented with more mature internet infrastructure and accessibility compared to neighboring countries, and possibly have the little red dot service the region in possible future expansions.
+Moreover, this is complemented with more mature internet infrastructure and accessibility compared to neighboring countries.
+There is possibility to have this little red dot service the region in possible future e-commerce expansions.

-Amazon’s entry to the Singapore market signals a determination not to let the market share taken by incumbent with Alibaba/Lazada and RedMart, who had been operating here for years.
-The giant US online retailer aims to leverage on their tried-and-tested expertise in delivering possibly one of the best online shopping experiences globally right here in Singapore shores.
+Amazon’s entry to the Singapore market signals a determination not to let the market share taken by incumbent with Alibaba/Lazada and RedMart.
+These players had been operating here for years.
+The new giant US online retailer aims to leverage on their tried-and-tested expertise in delivering possibly one of the best online shopping experiences globally right here in Singapore shores.

 Obtaining the Prime Now app

 This will definitely get long-time Amazon users like myself plenty to be excited about.
-Considering that Amazon had long catered for the Singaporean market offering free international deliveries from USA but with a hefty $125 USD minimum order quantity.
-Downloading the app from the Play store and iTunes will get you up and started in a gif onto the bandwagon.
+Considering that Amazon had long catered for the Singaporean market.
+They had been offering free international deliveries from USA but with a hefty $125 USD minimum order quantity.
+Now, downloading the new app from the Play store and iTunes will get you up and started in a gif onto the bandwagon.
 Just be sure to download the right app (called Amazon Prime Now) made by Amazon Mobile LLC, given tons of official apps the one.

 You have to setup your delivery location via postal code at startup.
-The app interface is clean and simple to use with a welcome page summarizing the daily deals, you can scroll through various sections via a vertical menu with the product listings behind each section block.
+The app interface is clean and simple to use with a welcome page summarizing the daily deals.
+Intuitively, you can scroll through various sections via a vertical menu with the product listings behind each section block.

 Pretty much an online Hypermart